LOADING ...

 And most of us aren't even paying

-It seems like we're more concerned with being called
+It seems like we're more concerned being called racist

-I've heard that silences are action and God knows I've been passive
+I've heard that silences are action and God knows that I've passive

-What if I actually read a article, had a dialogue
+What if I actually read a article, actually had a

 If I'm aware of my privilege and do nothing at all, I don't